top of page

 MARJAN ASHRAFI

-25 years of non stop running.
-I love running for the mental health, the body strength and the endurace I have learned.
+For me, it's been 25 years of nonstop running.
+I love running for the mental health, the body strength and the endurance I have learned.

 JAMES ALVAREZ-CARPENTER